jerolon/FitBit_Tracker_Data_Analytics_Practice/1_Data_Cleaning_and_manipulation.md

 than 35 if the Ids from those data sets were not completely included in the reference.

-### Checking dates
+### Checking dates and cleaning

-We know that dates are correct because of how we imported them with readr.
+We know that dates are correct because of how we imported them with *readr*.
 If any data had not been recognized, they would have shown as missing values in the skim without charts tables.
 What I am interested is in the range of dates we have.
-We will use the geom tile as a nice way to plot each day with its calorie expenditure value.
+We will use ggplot2::geom_tile as a nice way to plot each day with its calorie expenditure value.

 ![](1_Data_Cleaning_and_manipulation_files/figure-gfm/calendar%20plot%20of%20activity-1.png)<!-- -->